bxdoan/bxdoan/README.md

 <div align="center">

-> You may be disappointed if you fail, but you are doomed if you don’t try.
+> You can die anytime, but living takes true courage.

-> — Beverly Sills —
+> — Kenshin Himura —

 </div>